How EAC Works

 -

-if the prodrug can bioactivate, then EAC will work when the molecule is activated by a CGP, or The Joey™ by Innovative Potential™.
+if the precursor molecule can enzymatically bioactivate, then EAC will work when the molecule is activated by a CGP by Innovative Potential™.

-You can think of EAC as bioactivation, but instead of it occurring in a cell, a machine like The Joey™ from Innovative Potential™ is doing the activation.
+You can think of EAC as a type of bioactivation, but instead of it occurring with an enzyme, a patented CGP machine from Innovative Potential™ is doing the activation.